 2. SIBO or small intestinal bacterial overgrowth.
-This is often true, as well.
-It indicates the overgrowth of the wrong intestinal flora.
+This means the overgrowth of the wrong intestinal flora.

 3. Intestinal dysbiosis.
-This means the wrong intestinal flora are present.
+This also means the wrong intestinal flora are present.

 4. Gastritis, enteritis or colitis.
 These mean inflammation of the stomach, small intestines or large intestine.